-Survey results indicate reviewers are positive about all aspects of the programme.
+Survey results indicate reviewers were positive about all aspects of the programme:

-- Almost all reviewers felt they had the necessary training, support and information about the doctor to be effective reviewers. - More than half felt they were completing the right number of reviews, with just under one-third wanting more reviews and a very small proportion wanting fewer.
-About one review per month was the ideal number of reviews for most reviewers.
+- Almost all reviewers felt they had the necessary training, support and information about the doctor to be effective reviewers. - More than half (59%) wanted more reviews.
+The remainder reported they were completing the right number (41%).
+About one review per month was ideal for most reviewers.
+The number of reviews for general practice based reviewers dropped in 2016 because the majority of doctors working in general practice were reviewed in previous years and were not yet eligible for another RPR.

-Reviewers were confident their feedback led to changes in practice that would improve care for patients.
-However, they were uncertain if changes took place because they did not have any follow-up contact with the doctors they reviewed.
+Reviewers were confident their feedback enabled doctors to make changes in their practice and improve care for patients.
+However, they were uncertain if changes took place because they did not have any follow-up contact with the reviewed doctors.